Harish-M-5/Smart-quote-generator/README.md

 *Root endpoint (/) gives an introduction about the API usage.

-*/quote endpoint randomly selects and returns a motivational quote from a predefined list.
+*/quote endpoint randomly selects and returns a motivational quote from a predefined lists.

 *This is a lightweight Python backend project that demonstrates REST API concepts in a beginner-friendly way.